 Women play a central role with the leadership of the group and the weekly meetings enable the group to grow a bond that helps tackle problems in the wider community.
 At the end of the savings cycle the fund is divided among members as a proportion of the amount each has saved.

 In our experience, saving groups have proved to be an efficient and cost effective way of improving a household’s economy.
 After carefully monitoring the first two saving groups that were created in 2014, we understood how families were positively impacted so we continued expanding our approach in the Bulambuli area.

-Since the creation of the ‘Favor Farmers Savings and Credit Association’, or Fisca for short, we now have eight saving groups running in the area with around 30 members each.
+Since the creation of the ‘Favor Farmers Savings and Credit Association’, or Fisca for short, we now have twelve saving groups running in the area with around 30 members each.

-Read Marta’s blog post on ‘Why the poor are not to poor to save‘ or find out more about the groups by clicking below.
+Read Marta’s blog post on ‘Why the poor are not too poor to save‘ or find out more about the groups by clicking below.